 Which agent has the best git integration?

 Aider — it auto-commits each change with a sensible message and is designed to work entirely through git diffs.
 Claude Code is a close second with its /commit protocol and PR tooling.
-Everything else treats git as a side concern.
+The 2026 entrants — Cursor 3's parallel agents in worktrees, Grok Build's 8 sub-agents each in isolated worktrees, and Antigravity CLI's multi-agent orchestration — all use git worktrees as the isolation primitive, which is the most under-discussed shift of the year.

 Next steps